imcharan3/my-django-portfolio/README.md

-# 🌐 Personal Portfolio Website
+# 🌐 Personal Portfolio Website (🌍 Live Deployment Hosted on: [imcharan3.pythonanywhere.com](https://imcharan3.pythonanywhere.com)

 This is a personal portfolio website built using **Django**, HTML, CSS, and JavaScript.
 It showcases my skills, projects, resume, contact information, and more in a professional and interactive way.